 - JHU Hematology Outpatient Service

-- JHU Hematology and Clinical Laboratory Training
+- JHU Hematology Laboratory Training

-- JHU Oncology Service (Oncology and BMT)
+- JHU Oncology Service (Green and Blue Team)

 - Continuity Clinic (weekly during selected rotations)

 The second and third years of fellowship are designed to be focused research years.
 Among the many advantages of the combined JHU/NCI training program is the wide range of research opportunities available to each fellow.
 Laboratory and clinical research at both institutions are unparalleled and the combined program allows the fellow to choose among a vast number of research options.
 To ensure maximum productivity, clinical responsibilities are limited and focused on continuity of care for patients encountered by the fellow during the first year of training.
 The remainder of this protected time is spent pursuing a research initiative tailored to the specific interests of the fellow.
 Decisions regarding the appropriate locale for research training are made in concert with faculty advisors and fellowship directors.
 Many fellows focus on basic science research, either in the laboratories of faculty members in Pediatric Hematology/Oncology at either institution or in other appropriate laboratory settings.
 Fellows are free to choose among the many laboratories at JHU and throughout the intramural NIH community.
 Selected fellows who have chosen to focus on clinical research may apply to the clinical research program offered via Duke University as a joint program with the NIH leading to a Master's Degree in Clinical Research.
 Alternatively, fellows may have the option to enroll at the JHU Bloomberg School of Public Health, where formal training and a clinical research experience is provided in the expectation of fellows obtaining a PhD in Clinical Investigation.
 Fellows may also apply for advanced studies in clinical research through an NIH/POB program providing up to three years of additional research training following the completion of the initial three years of fellowship training.